Singer Sewing Company Building

 The Singer Sewing Company Building is a historic building in El Paso, Texas.
-It was built in 1928 for the Singer Corporation on land formerly owned by Ervin H. Schwartz, Manuel Schwartz and I. Weiss.
+It was built in 1928 for the Singer Corporation on land formerly owned by Ervin H. Schwartz, Manuel Schwartz, and I. Weiss.
 It was designed in the Spanish Colonial Revival architectural style by Trost & Trost.
-It has been listed on the National Register of Historic Places since September 24, 1980.
+It has been on the National Register of Historic Places since September 24, 1980.